mjtrembley/SNHU_Portfolio_MJT/README.md

 # SNHU_Portfolio_MJT
-A collection of all my assignments during the CS program
+A collection of all my assignments during the CS program.
+Some courses do not have all coursework that I have submitted.